apache/beam/sdks/typescript/README.md

     * Consider using (or supporting) 2-arrays rather than {key, value} objects for KVs.

-    * Consider renaming map/flatMap to doMap/doFlatMap to avoid confusion with Array.map that takes a key as a second callback argument.
-    Or force the second argument to be an Object, which would lead to a less confusing API and clean up the implementation.
+    * Force the second argument of map/flatMap to be an Object, which would lead to a less confusing API (vs. Array.map) and clean up the implementation.
     Also add a [do]Filter, and possibly a [do]Reduce?

     * Move away from using classes.

-  * Add the ability to set good PTransform names, and ideally infer good defaults.

   * Advanced features like metrics, state, timers, and SDF.
   Possibly some of these can wait.

-* Infrastructure

-  * Gradle and Jenkins integration for tests and style enforcement.

 * Other

   * Enforce unique names for pipeline update.

-  * PipelineOptions should be a Javascript Object, not a proto Struct.

-  * Though Dataflow Runner v2 supports portability, submission is still done via v1beta3 and interaction with GCS rather than the job submission API.

   * Cleanup uses of var, this.
 Arrow functions. `===` vs `==`.

   * Avoid `any` return types (and re-enable check in compiler).

   * Relative vs. absoute imports, possibly via setting a base url with a `jsconfig.json`.
-Also remove imports from base.ts.

   * More/better tests, including tests of illegal/unsupported use.